Russell-Waterhouse/blog/content/post/haskell-1-year.md

 leanpub.com, where they have some book generation systems in, you guessed it, Haskell.
 You can read more about it on their website [here](https://ruboss.com/blog/for-potential-coops)

+Having already Haskell, I was fit for a role on the book generation team, which I now lead.

+I'm not going to talk about the process of going from weekend Haskell to production Haskell because that's not important.
+Going from weekend scale to production scale with any technology poses challenges, and Haskell is no different.

 ## What are My Thoughts After 1 Year